-Perez Re-Elected as Real Madrid President
+Perez re-elected as Real Madrid president

 Perez, 74, called on the club's electoral board to set in motion the process of deciding a president and board of directors last week.

-Madrid have not carried out a full election since 2006, when the incumbent Perez lost out to Ramon Calderon, but he resigned three years later.
+Madrid has not carried out a full election since 2006, when the incumbent Perez lost out to Ramon Calderon, but he resigned three years later.

 Perez returned for a second stint then as the only candidate to stand and has been in place ever since.